Exercise Is Medicine: Implementation

-Supporters

-Numerous health and professional organizations have signed as partners with the Exercise is Medicine initiative including the American Association of Nurse Practitioners, the American Council on Exercise, the American Physical Therapy Association, the Foundation for Physical Medicine & Rehabilitation, the Medical Fitness Association, and the Preventive Cardiovascular Nurses Association.

 The EIM Global Health Network

 Over its first decade of existence, EIM has expanded to include partners in more than 40 countries.
 The EIM Global Health Network consists of EIM Regional Centers in Chile (EIM Latin America), Germany (EIM Europe), and Singapore (EIM Southeast Asia) that help oversee the expansion and development of the initiative in their respective regions.

 To establish an EIM National Center, national leaders in a country are required to enlist the support of a national primary care organization, a national sports medicine and/or exercise science organization, as well as a leading academic institution.
-It is also strongly encouraged that the national ministry of health is invited to participate as a part of the National Center.
+It is also strongly encouraged that the National Ministry of Health is invited to participate as a part of the National Center.
 The National Center is hosted by a national institution (an academic institution, health organization, or other non-profit organization) under the direction of a National Center Director, acting on behalf of the National Center Advisory Board.